 “With yachts below 500 GT, however, there will often not be enough space for these standard solutions,” Jeroen points out.
 “This is where MarQuip can provide serious added value: we can deliver custom solutions that will fit each engine room, and we have the capability to combine a silencer and an after-treatment system in a single unit – both things that engine manufacturers cannot.”

 MarQuip is especially well-placed to make a difference in this regard.
-The company has vast experience in a wide range of custom exhaust projects and is exceptionally well-versed in merging existing components with our own solutions.
-Whichever engine or after-treatment system a yard opts for, MarQuip knows how to combine it with its own tailor-made solutions.
+The company has vast experience in a wide range of custom exhaust projects and in merging existing components with our own solutions.
+Whichever engine or after-treatment system a yard opts for, MarQuip knows how to combine it with our own tailor-made solutions.

 “We would also like to challenge the engine manufacturers to come up with better options, better solutions,” Jeroen continues.
 “Normally engines and after-treatment units are delivered as big standardised boxes and that’s it – more often than not they will be slightly adapted versions of solutions originally designed for onshore applications.
 This may work for tankers or large commercial vessels, but is a far cry from what many owners of smaller yachts need.
 The industry could benefit from a more maritime-centric perspective.

 “There are very few superyachts on the water with the latest after-treatment systems; they are mostly still being built.
 The first problems will come up – and be managed – over the coming few years.
 We are already seeing a lot of discussions about the best materials to use, best ways to deal with corrosion, things like that.
 An example of something that will become more important in the future is the smell produced by the after-treatment.
 These are all new topics, new problems and new challenges.
-In partnership with its customers and partners, MarQuip stands ready to provide the solutions.”
+In partnership with its customers and partners, MarQuip is already providing the solutions.”

 Have a question?